- Leadership and Governance

 Ellen has extensive experience in senior management positions at the University, within the Health Department of Western Australia and in the non - government sector.
 Her vast experience includes Board memberships and memberships of regional health and service management committees.

 Ellen is passionate about equity and the value of education for everyone and is currently involved with the Women for Change mentoring program.
-Ellen has a broad professional experience which includes work in children’s services, allied health services, psychiatric services ( including Child and Adolescent Services), executive and project officer roles and in services that directly engage with and support students.
+Ellen has a broad professional experience which includes work in children’s services, allied health services, mental health services ( including Child and Adolescent Services), executive and project officer roles and in services that directly engage with and support students.

 Darren John Greentree - Director

-MBA(Exec) AGSM, BBUS(Acc), GAICD, CPA, JP, Non Executive Director
+MBA(Exec) AGSM, BBUS(Acc), GAICD, CPA, JP, Non-Executive Director

 Jane McMaster - Director